-SUBJECT: Draft Report of the Office of Internal Oversight Services on the OBJECT: Evaluation of Political Affairs in peacekeeping missions
+I am pleased to receive the draft report of the Office of Internal Oversight Services on the Evaluation of Political Affairs in peacekeeping missions.

-- I am pleased to receive the draft report of the Office of Internal Oversight Services on the Evaluation of Political Affairs in peacekeeping missions. - I would like to inform you that UNMIK concurs with the report and the recommendations and is currently preparing a recommendation action plan which will be shared with your office shortly. - I would like to take this opportunity to thank you and your staff for the excellent cooperation and guidance during this process.
+I would like to inform you that the United Nations Interim Administration Mission in Kosovo (UNMIK) concurs with the report and the recommendations and is currently preparing a recommendation action plan which will be shared with your office shortly.

+I would like to take this opportunity to thank you and your staff for the excellent cooperation and guidance during this process.